facebook/zstd/programs/README.md

 Usage of the dictionary builder and created dictionaries with CLI:

 1. Create the dictionary : `zstd --train FullPathToTrainingSet/* -o dictionaryName`
-2. Compress with dictionary: `zstd FILE -D dictionaryName`
+2. Compress with the dictionary: `zstd FILE -D dictionaryName`
-3. Decompress with dictionary: `zstd --decompress FILE.zst -D dictionaryName`
+3. Decompress with the dictionary: `zstd --decompress FILE.zst -D dictionaryName`